nspsck/RM67162_Micropython_QSPI/README.md

 - `bitmap(x0, y0, x1, y1, buf)`

   Bitmap the content of a bytearray buf filled with color565 values starting from (x0, y0) to (x1, y1).
-Currently, the user is resposible for the provided buf content.
+Currently, the user is responsible for the provided buf content.

 - `text(font, text, x, y, fg_color, bg_color)`